takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.53 <br>
+    ・ Fixed a problem that prevented the automatic setting of log files when Tools is started for the first time. <br>
+    ・ Improved the main menu to display rotating text from the moment Fall Guys is launched. <br>
+    ・ Fixed a problem in which the external display text was momentarily disrupted immediately after the start of Squad's round if the player continued to watch the game after he himself was eliminated. <br>
+    ・ Fixed a problem in which PlayerList, SquadList and the number of teams available for qualify were not recalculated until the start of the round when a player disconnected before the start of the round. <br>
+    ・ Fixed a problem in which the border score display was delayed by one point in the point acquisition round. <br>
+    ・ The issue of mysterious stage information being displayed before the start of the first round in rare cases has been addressed again. <br>
+    ・ When playing a Squad race round with the vertical delivery support mode turned on, the number of people who could clear the round would disappear even if the round had a solo-based qualify limit. <br>
+    ・ Fixed a problem that caused the time display and other displays to momentarily disappear when hosting or participating in a custom show. <br>
+    ・ Fixed a problem in SquadList where only teams that were defeated with 0 points in a vs format round were displayed in order. <br>
+    ・ The problem of SquadList color coding being removed when leaving a show has been fixed again. <br>
+    ・ In SquadList, the program that determines whether a player falls outside the borders or is promoted based on theoretical points in the survival round was not processed if the player continued to watch the game after dropping out. <br>
+    ・ Adjustments have been made in SquadList to the program that determines whether a player falls outside the border or is promoted from a theoretical point in the survival round. <br>
+    ・ In SquadList, the decision to clear the survival round was changed from being based solely on the highest theoretical score among the teams in the elimination zone to calculating the number of teams that could be overtaken based on theoretical scores from the current rankings and scores, and then determining whether the total number of theoretical scores added together does not overflow the border. <br>
+    ・ Dedicated images are now displayed when frame boost is applied when rotating text is displayed in the main menu. <br>
+    ・ The program to get the time from the NTP server has been moved to a separate thread. <br>
+    ・ Fixed a problem in which when the time is displayed in the main menu and the time is updated from an NTP server, the time may advance by 2 seconds at a time. <br>
+    ・ Adjustments have been made to the time display shown in the main menu. <br>
+    ・ When retrieving localized text from content files, Unicode-encoded cases are now taken into account. <br>
+    ・ Localized text is also retrieved from GitHub when it cannot be read from the content file. <br>
+    ・ Some images have been replaced with those actually used in the game. <br>
+    ・ Coordinates related to external display have been adjusted. <br>
+    ・ The score display in the point acquisition round has been changed so that it is calculated and processed after the log has been read through. <br>

   ○ 4.99.52 <br>
     ・ Replaced the Titan One font used in the external display with the one used in the game. <br>